WELCOME!

 Awards and recognitions were presented at the reception.

-At the Hydraulic Fracturing Technology Conference (HFTC) 2026 the Stephen A. Holditch Opening Plenary Keynote was given by Chris Wright, United States Secretary of Energy.
+Also, at the Hydraulic Fracturing Technology Conference (HFTC) 2026 the Stephen A. Holditch Opening Plenary Keynote was given by Chris Wright, United States Secretary of Energy.

 2026 SPE Legend of Hydraulic Fracturing presented to Dr. Bob Barree.